 What's happening and why?

 We are excited to announce upgraded hosting services at Atlas Systems!
-You can now schedule your move into our new Azure hosting environment which will include many upgraded benefits at no additional cost.
+For institutions hosted by Atlas Systems, you can now schedule your move into our new Azure hosting environment which will include many upgraded benefits at no additional cost.
 Some of these include:

 - Latest generation SQL Server Enterprise, which includes full encryption for both data in transit and at rest

 - A highly available environment, data in geographically closer locations to your site, and geo-redundant, cross-regional backups

 - More powerful hardware and latest Microsoft technology

 This migration will be an interruption to your service for a few hours (approx. 2-4 hours); however, we will be migrating your database on the evening of your choice.
 Since we know that most Aeon, Ares, and ILLiad staff users would like this to occur during a less busy time, we hope that the majority of sites choose a time before the end of August.

 While we are super excited about all the new features in the new hosting environment, we started this process because the current colocation where we house our servers is closing in the near future.
 We hope you can find an evening sometime in August to let us move your database server.
 If you have scheduling issues, we can work with you and pick a date that works best for everyone.

 How will you be affected?